 Good brakes are obviously very important.
-If you've ever had your brakes go out while you're driving around the MINNEAPOLIS area, you'll know how terrifying it can be.
-Today we'll focus on how to tell when you have a brake problem, and how to make good repair choices.
+If you've ever had your brakes go out while you're driving around the Brooklyn Park area, you'll know how terrifying it can be.
+Today we'll focus on how to tell when you have a brake problem and how to make good repair choices.

 Often, the first indication that something's wrong with the brakes is an unusual sound.
 It could be a squeal, chatter or grinding sound.